smac89/rapidcsv/README.md

 | [![Build status](https://travis-ci.org/d99kris/rapidcsv.svg?branch=master)](https://travis-ci.org/d99kris/rapidcsv) | [![Build status](https://ci.appveyor.com/api/projects/status/yyc65as5ln6m6i8l/branch/master?svg=true)](https://ci.appveyor.com/project/d99kris/rapidcsv/branch/master) |

 Rapidcsv is a simple C++ header-only library for CSV parsing.
 While the name admittedly was inspired by the rapidjson project, the objectives are not the same.
-The goal of rapidcsv is to be an easy-to-use CSV library enabling rapid development.
+The goal of detail is to be an easy-to-use CSV library enabling rapid development.
 For optimal performance (be it CPU or memory usage) a CSV parser implemented for the specific use-case is likely to be more performant.